-When you have high blood sugar levels, it takes a longer amount of time for energy to travel fromthe blood to the muscles and other tissue cells, which results in a feeling of fatigue, which is a common experience of people with diabetes.
+When you have high blood sugar levels, it takes a longer amount of time for energy to travel fromthe blood to the muscles and other tissue cells, which results in a feeling of fatigue, which is a common experience for people with diabetes.

 How to Improve Blood Sugar Levels

 Managing blood sugar starts by watching what we eat.
 That means being mindful of the amount of sugar and carbs in our meals.
 If you are aware that you have a high consumption of sugar, then it is best to eat food that balances or regulates them.
-For those with high sugar levels, fiber is one of the most recommended food to include in your diet.
+For those with high sugar levels, fiber is one of the most recommended foods to include in your diet.